 - Direct experience in working in global health

 - The satisfaction of delivering a life-changing experience to our participants

-- The satisfaction of delivering health and hope to partner communities
+- The satisfaction of delivering health and hope to international partner communities

 - Opportunity for C.U.R.E.
 Clinics leadership on future trips